 For a while, Red simply lets himself follow it.
 He understands that it’s Projection, a simple and blatant sending out that brings back his metaphor of being about to dance with a girl.
 For that’s the metaphor that his mind latches onto, as his mind connects with Sabrina’s and follows the movement of her thoughts through eddies and whirls: a dance, one that the Leader gives herself to completely, an unabashed series of motions that she’s been immersed in since childhood.

-And that thought is connected to others as her mind reflects his: a childhood that’s lonely, not understanding how different one is or why everyone treats her as other, only knowing in a uniquely intimate way that they do, even her non-psychic parents, and how those years of isolation make her relate to-
+And that thought is connected to others as her mind reflects his: a childhood that’s deeply lonely, not understanding why no one else was like her, only knowing in a uniquely intimate way that they didn’t understand what she lost, what she wanted, and how those years of isolation make her relate to—

 —stillness so complete the ground below suddenly vanishes mid-step—

 Red blinks, finding himself on the floor and staring up dizzily as he reorients to where he is.

 “Mr. Verres!
 Are you alright?”

 Red looks around, taking a moment to come back to himself.
 “Fine…” He rolls onto his side out of his chair and gets up, checking for bruises.
 Just one on his shoulder.
 He smiles at Sabrina, who’s half out of her seat with concern.
 “I’m okay.”
 He turns to the barista, seeing the concern on their face even from across the room.
 “I’m fine!”
 Red realizes with detached interest that he didn’t feel the young man’s mind earlier, and wonders if he’s Dark, or a psychic who can shield his mind too.

 He rights his chair, only noticing then that his chocolate shake fell over and is dripping off the other end of the table.
 Sabrina’s face is tight, and suddenly a flurry of napkins rises from the tables around them, descending like a flock of birds upon the mess to soak it up, the glass righting itself on the table.